Failure Treat High Blood Pressure Attorneys in Jacksonville

-This diet consists of low-fat dairy, fruits, vegetables, and low-fat foods.
+This diet consists of food such as low-fat dairy, fruits, vegetables, and low-fat foods.
 The DASH diet can lower systolic blood pressure 8 to 14 points.
 There is a downside, writes Dr. Marcus.
 The diet can introduce high levels of potassium, so a doctor should monitor you if you have kidney problems.

 Lowering sodium intake to 2.4 grams a day is recommended under NHBPEP.
 That amount equals about one teaspoon of salt but remember, there is hidden salt in most foods that are processed, canned, or from a restaurant.
 Eliminating salt takes some adjustment, but after a while, salty foods seem distasteful.
 Lowering salt intake can lower systolic blood pressure by two to eight points.